Are recent immigrants a "ticking time bomb" for British public finances?

 Skilled worker households are relatively small, at 1.8 individuals.
 For every four households with a skilled worker main applicant, three will contain a dependent; one will not.
 The average household income is about £70,203.
 This puts the average skilled worker household at about the 70th percentile in the UK.

 Despite the stereotype, the average health and care worker household isn’t that much larger, at 2.24 individuals.
-They have an average household income of around £53,946.
-This is almost identical to the UK average - Britain-wide, the average household contains 2.36 individuals and has an income of £53,140.
+Assuming that households have two adults and 0.24 children, they have an average household income of around £49,180.
+This is very similar to the UK average - Britain-wide, the average household contains 2.36 individuals and has an income of £53,140.

 Other work visa holder households are smallest, at 1.6 individuals.
 As noted above, I’m making a bit of a heroic assumption, applying business mobility visa wages to all other work visas - but if this holds, these households have an income of £54,213.
-This is also very similar to the average British household.
+This is nearly identical to the average British household.

 Humanitarian Visas